 Have you sought God for a promise to carry you through your difficult days?
 He will show you one or maybe even two or more Bible verses to stand on.
 Mark them in your Bible with the date and refer to them often to build up your trust level in Him.

 I would love for you to have this free handout called Trusting God – Bible Verses for Trusting God in the Difficult Times, the Good Times and All the Time.
-This is a double-side tri-fold brochure is perfect to keep in your Bible!
+This is a double-sided tri-fold brochure is perfect to keep in your Bible!

 What Does the Bible Say about Trusting God?